hjhart/playdate-docker/README.md

 # Playdate SDK Docker image

-This docker image allows you to write code in github codespaces, and compile it so that you can download it onto your physical device.
-Obviously, no simulator can be run inside the docker image but you can mount a volume to run it once the game is compiled.
+This docker image allows you to write playdate Lua code, and compile it without needing to install the SDK on your workstation.
+Obviously, no simulator can be run inside the docker image but after compiling you can grab the .pdx file and do with it what you want!

 # Usage